ctkelley/MPResults/README.md

 This is a Julia project.
 It has .toml files to prove it.

 1. Clone the repo and a directory called MPResults2019 will appear somewhere on your computer.
+   If the directory is named MPResults2019-master or something like that, rename it to MPResults2019
 2. Put that directory in your Julia LOAD_PATH.
 3. Type __using MPResults2019__ at the Julia prompt and you're ready to go.
+   If you get complaints about missing packages, install those packages.

 # KNL